 The Nankai Trough is formed by subduction of the Philippine Sea plate to the northwest beneath the Eurasian plate at a rate of ~4 km/m.y.
 (Seno et al., 1993).
 The convergence direction is approximately normal to the trench, and sediments of the Shikoku Basin are actively accreting at the deformation front.
-The Nankai Trough is among the most extensively studied subduction zones in the world, and great earthquakes during the past 3000 or more years are well documented in historical and archeological records (e.g., Ando, 1975).
-The Nankai Trough has been selected as a focus site for studies of seismogenesis by both IODP and the U.S. MARGINS initiative, based on the wealth of geological and geophysical data available, a long historical record of great (M >8.0) earthquakes, and direct societal relevance of understanding tsunamis and earthquakes that have had, and will have, great impact on nearby heavily populated coastal areas.
+The Nankai Trough is among the most extensively studied subduction zones in the world, and great earthquakes during the past 1300 or more years are well documented in historical records (e.g., Ando, 1975).
+The Nankai Trough has been selected as a focus site for studies of seismogenesis by IODP, the Japanese Coordinating Committee for Earthquake Prediction, and the U.S. MARGINS initiative based on the wealth of geological and geophysical data available, a long historical record of great (M > 8.0)earthquakes, and direct societal relevance of understanding tsunamis and earthquakes that have had, and will have, great impact on nearby heavily populated coastal areas.